sqonk/phext-visualise/README.md

 By contrast user-land solutions have a better track record of weathering changes to the language and platform.

-Java has been around since the 90s, widely used in enterprise and runs reliably on OS X, Linux and Windows - it's not going anywhere anytime soon.
+Java has been around since the 90s, widely used in enterprise and runs reliably on OS X, Linux and Windows.
 Further to that, the engine comes with [pre-packaged installers available for all three platforms](https://adoptopenjdk.net).

 The Java side of Visualise requires no 3rd party Java libraries and makes use of tools that have been present in the language for most of its life, such as Swing UI.

-Even if I were to disappear off the face of the earth tomorrow then the library should continue to operate reliably for the forceable future.